 Likewise, unless you are redecorating entirely, your new set of window curtains needs to fit in with what is already there.

-Sleek, modern curtains will clash with a classically-styled dining room for instance and some colors just won’t match a trendy hot pink duvet set.
+Sleek, modern curtains will clash with a classically-styled dining room for instance and some colors just won’t match a trendy hot shabby chic bedding set.

 The first consideration when choosing a color is whether you want your window curtains to blend in with your décor or add a ‘pop’ to the room.